-- Seven general purpose clock sources - □ 3- to 24-MHz IMO, ±1 percent at 3 MHz - 4- to 25-MHz external crystal oscillator (MHzECO) - Clock doubler provides a doubled clock frequency output for the USB block, see USB Clock Domain on page 28 - □ DSI signal from an external I/O pin or other logic - 24- to 50- MHz fractional PLL sourced from IMO, MHzECO, or DSI - 1 kHz, 33 kHz, 100 kHz ILO for Watch Dog Timer (WDT) and Sleep Timer - 32.768-kHz external crystal oscillator (kHzECO) for RTC - IMO has a USB mode that auto locks to the USB bus clock requiring no external crystal for USB.
+- Seven general purpose clock sources - □ 3- to 62-MHz IMO, ±1% at 3 MHz - 4- to 25-MHz external crystal oscillator (MHzECO) - □ Clock doubler provides a doubled clock frequency output for the USB block, see USB Clock Domain on page 28. - DSI signal from an external I/O pin or other logic - 24- to 67-MHz fractional PLL sourced from IMO, MHzECO, or DSI - □ 1-kHz, 33-kHz, 100-kHz ILO for WDT and sleep timer □ 32.768-kHz external crystal oscillator (kHzECO) for RTC - IMO has a USB mode that auto locks to the USB bus clock requiring no external crystal for USB.
 (USB equipped parts only) - Independently sourced clock in all clock dividers - Eight 16-bit clock dividers for the digital system - Four 16-bit clock dividers for the analog system - Dedicated 16-bit divider for the bus clock - Dedicated 4-bit divider for the CPU clock - Automatic clock configuration in PSoC Creator